Pieing

-Pieing or a pie attack is the act of throwing a pie at a person.
-In pieing, the goal is usually to humiliate the victim while avoiding actual injury.
-For this reason the pie is traditionally of the cream variety without a top crust, and is rarely if ever a hot pie.
+Pieing is the act of throwing a pie at a person.
 In Britain, a pie in the context of throwing is traditionally referred to as a custard pie.
-An aluminium pie pan or paper plate filled with whipped cream or more typically, shaving cream can substitute for a real pie.
+An aluminium pie pan or paper plate filled with whipped cream or more typically, shaving cream can substitute for a real pie, however, bakery pies such as chocolate cream pie, banana cream pie, coconut cream pie, or lemon meringue pie are also used, especially when one desires a more messy and humiliating effect.
 Brought to a widespread audience as the "pie-in-face" gag in silent film comedies, pieing may sometimes be intended as a harmless practical joke.
 However, it can also be used as a means of political protest directed against an authority figure, politician, industrialist, or celebrity, and perpetrators may regard the act as a form of ridicule.

 Non-consensual pieing can constitute a punishable offence in criminal law (see, battery).
 Non-consensual pieing may also be actionable as a civil wrong (tort) giving the victim of the pieing the right to recover damages in a lawsuit.

 Pieing and pie fights are a staple of slapstick comedy, and consensual pie "tosses" are also common charity fundraising events, especially in schools.

 Slapstick

+In Fred Karno's Mumming Birds sketch (1904), a pie in the face appears in the 'Frivolity music hall scene'.

 Pieing has its origins in the "pie in the face" gag from slapstick comedy.
 It made its first appearance in a music hall sketch called Mumming Birds (1904) produced by the English theatre impresario Fred Karno for the Hackney Empire in London.
 Immensely popular, it became the longest-running sketch the music halls produced.
 Charlie Chaplin and Stan Laurel, both employed by Karno, were among the music hall comedians who partook in the sketch, while Charlie's older brother Sydney was the first of the brothers to perform it for Karno.

 It was first seen in film in the 1909 Essanay Studios silent film Mr. Flip starring Ben Turpin.
 In the story, Turpin has a pie pushed into his face for taking liberties with the woman behind the pie store counter.
 Beginning in 1913 with That Ragtime Band and A Noise from the Deep, filmmaker Mack Sennett became known for using one or two thrown pies in many of his comedy shorts.
 Sennett had a personal rule about who received the pies: "A mother never gets hit with a custard pie ...
 Mothers-in-law, yes.
 But mothers?
 Never."